juuichivember/Vanich/README.md

 3. (Need to install colima first) [If you use colima to run Docker, do this step.
 Docker Desktop works fine but I use macOS and I can't open Docker Desktop] write command "<b>colima start</b>"
 4. "<b>docker-compose build</b>"
 5. "<b>docker-compose up -d</b>"
 6. Then, open <a>https://localhost:3000</a>.
 You will see the home page of Vanich.
+In case the page was not loaded, change DEBUG to True in /backend/core/settings.py (DEBUG = True).

 ***After finish running you need to "<b>docker-compose down</b>" and "<b>colima stop</b>" to stop all services.***